 You will have to habituate the new fish with regular food habits that you maintain in your main aquarium.
-Once the new fish are adjusted with the new environment, everything becomes much more manageable.
+Once the new fish are adjusted to the new environment, everything becomes much more manageable.

 For a two week quarantine period, in the first week, do water changes daily and dose Mythelene Blue in water every other day.
 Adding clean water without any medication is sufficient from the second week, and do it every other day.

-You should do a 90% water change for the first week, and 75% for the second week.
+You should do a 90% water change for the first week and 75% for the second week.
 If the quarantine period is extended, the % water change and frequency will reduce gradually.
 It is better to check water parameters with test kits.

-If you use a seeded sponge filter or biological filter, you should sustain on at least 50% water change every other day throughout the quarantine period.
+If you use a seeded sponge filter or biological filter, you should sustain at least 50% water change every other day throughout the quarantine period.

 You quarantine fish to isolate an animal with its potential problems, so keep all the items associated with a quarantine aquarium strictly separated.
 Never add any water from the QT to your main fish tank!

-The tools you use in the quarantine tank like fishnets, jugs, glass-scrubber, keep separated entirely and never use for the main tank.
+The tools you use in the quarantine tank, like fishnets, jugs, glass-scrubber, keep separated entirely and never use for the main tank.
 Germs and pathogens from QT can pass to your main fish tank and affect other established fish through these used tools.
 Keep the spare filter and the heater separated in the same way.

 But when you are buying fish from several different sources, the quarantine system is useful, as stores can be the origin of various fish diseases.
-It is not good to mix all fish, bought from different sources, as one germ carrier can pass it to a healthy fish.
+It is not good to mix all fish bought from different sources, as one germ carrier can pass it to a healthy fish.

 Special measures for new fish are vital.
-You’ll have to take care of them with special food, medication, and regular water changes.
+You’ll have to take care of them with particular foods, medication, and regular water changes.
 The main intention of the full process is to reduce fish stress.